Budget travel hacks are essential to my trips abroad. I hope they are as helpful to you as they are to me!

 Not going to lie, most of the time it’s completely worth it!

 15. In Europe, another way to save a few dollars while enjoying some local cuisines is to dine at university cafeterias.
 While studying abroad in Paris, I noted that the city center had multiple canteens for students like myself.
-The meals including the main course, salad, and dessert cost no more than 8 euros (sometimes as low as 5), and are usually quite delicious!
+The meals including the main course, salad, and dessert cost no more than EUR 8 (sometimes as low as 5), and are usually quite delicious!

 Budget Your Travels